Emam96/Camunda_Setup/CamundaImage.md

 &nbsp;

-make sure that all the containers are running, you can view each of the application on these ports:
+Make sure that all the containers are running, you can view each of the application on these ports:

 * Operate: [http://localhost:8081](http://localhost:8081)
 * Tasklist: [http://localhost:8082](http://localhost:8082)